Max-Makhrov/Smart-Data-Validation-in-Goolge-Sheets/README.md

 # Smart-Data-Valigation-in-Goolge-Sheets
-Create dependent drop-down lists in your sheets.
+Create dependent drop-down (DDL) lists in your sheets.

 # Features
-1. Set 2 and more level dependent drop-down lists (DDLs)
+1. Set 2 and more level dependent drop-down lists.
 2. Set 1 and more DDLs on a single sheet.
 3. Set 1 and more DDLs from single data sheet.
 4. Set DDLs from another files as a source data.